oracle/truffleruby/doc/user/options.md

 loading the TruffleRuby instance before options are loaded.

-TruffleRuby-specific options, as well as conventional Ruby options, can also bet set in the `TRUFFLERUBYOPT` environment variable.
+TruffleRuby-specific options, as well as conventional Ruby options, can also bet set in the `TRUFFLERUBYOPT` environment variable, if run from the Ruby launcher.

 `--` or the first non-option argument both stop processing of Truffle-specific arguments in the same way it stops processing of Ruby arguments.